On order of vanishing of characteristic elements: Algebraic preliminaries

-Denote by $\M_H(G)$ the category of finitely generated $\Zp\ps{G}$-module $M$ with the property that $M/M[p^\infty]$ is finitely generated over $\Zp\ps{H}$.
 This important class of modules was first introduced and studied intensively in \cite{CF+}.
-It has further been conjectured that the dual Selmer group of an $p$-ordinary elliptic curve lies in the category $\M_H(G)$ (see \cite{BV, CF+, FK}).
+It has further been conjectured that the dual Selmer group of an $p$-ordinary elliptic curve lies in the category $\M_H(G)$ (see \cite{BV, CF+, FK}; also see Conjecture \ref{MHG conj} below, and the discussion that follows concerning about when the said conjecture is known to hold). \ed

 To facilitate subsequent discussion, we recall an equivalent description of this class of modules as given in \cite{CF+}.
 Set

 Thanks to \cite[Theorem 2.4]{CF+}, we now know that $\Si$ is a left and right Ore set of $\Zp\ps{G}$.
 Setting $\Si^* = \cup_{n\geq 0}p^n\Si$, it therefore makes sense to speak of the localization of $\Zp\ps{G}$ with respect to $\Si^*$, and the resulting ring is in turn denoted by $\Zp\ps{G}_{\Si^*}$.
 Furthermore, it follows from \cite[Proposition 2.3]{CF+} that a finitely generated $\Zp\ps{G}$-module $M$ is annihilated by $\Si^*$ if and only if $M/M[p^\infty]$ is finitely generated over $\Zp\ps{H}$.
 It follows from this that there is an identification $K_0(\Zp\ps{G}, \Zp\ps{G}_{\Si^*}) \cong K_0(\M_H(G))$ (see \cite[Section 1.1]{BV}).